Chicago Weather Radar: 1st measurable snow of season falling across area

 RELATED: 4 winter storms that can bring heavy snow to Chicago

+In western suburban Schaumburg, some of the snow was sticking to grassy areas and trees.

-As of 5:15 a.m. at Chicago's airports, Midway is reporting delays of less than 15 minutes and seven cancellations.
-At O'Hare delays are also less than 15 minutes and there have been 25 minutes.
+As of 6:34 a.m. at Chicago's airports, Midway is reporting delays of less than 15 minutes and seven cancellations.
+At O'Hare delays are also less than 15 minutes and there have been 26 cancellations.